This post may contain affiliate links to products I've tried, love and recommend.

 The Belly-Only pregnancy fitness program is a specific program for pregnant mamas looking to stay as fit and healthy as possible while pregnant.
 This program is also designed to prepare you for labor, as well as protect your core and pelvic floor for after baby.
 I’ve had three babies, and I wish I did a program like this!
 I was able to gain minimal weight during all three of my pregnancies, and lose it all within a few months because of my diet, but I didn’t focus on the repair work my muscles needed to recover and heal!
 That is why I first created my postpartum program, The Postpartum Cure.
 After popular demand, and many requests for a pregnancy program, I now created this program for mamas wanting to do some prep-work, eat clean and gain minimal weight while pregnant!.

+By increasing the nutrient-dense foods you eat, you naturally may lower your calories, while still giving your body all the important nutrients it needs.
+I do this by using protein shakes every day.
+I make them to ensure I’m getting in a lot of nutrients in one meal.
+I use Bump Dust protein powder, which is specifically formulated for pregnant mothers to get in the protein you need, the folate (not folic acid!), superoods and antioxidants that are essential for prenatal mothers.
 Don’t be scared to use fat as energy.
 That is what it is there for, and for some reason many mamas have a fear that if they reduce calories in any way, they won’t be giving baby enough energy or nutrients.
 If you reduce calories and eat low-quality foods like packaged goods, breads, crackers, fast food etc., then you are doing a disservice to both mama and baby.
 Eating nutrient-dense foods, like the ones I recommend in my clean eating challenge for pregnant mamas, then you are doing more than just helping your body burn fat.

 Eating a clean, nutrient-dense diet is the first way to switch your body into burning fat.
 By giving it a lot of fruits and veggies, you are reducing the excess sugar and fat that comes in any packaged and process foods.
 The excess fat and sugar is what gets stored in fat cells.
 Switching to nutrient-dense foods fills your body with nutrients, rather than ecxess calories.
 It alos dmatically impacts your growing baby.